emonindonesia/docker-influxdb-grafana/README.md

-# Docker-compose files for a simple uptodate
-# InfluxDB & Grafana stack
+# Docker-compose files for a simple InfluxDB & Grafana stack

 The instructions are specifically for a GCE instance with a Container Optimized OS.

 For most other OS, install Docker and Docker-Compose and skip Step 2.

+InfluxDB is this simple configuration is not password protected.

 1. Get the stack: